rasmusbrandt/CoordinatedPrecoding.jl/README.md

 # CoordinatedPrecoding.jl
-CoordinatedPrecoding.jl is [Julia][julia] package for the simulation of wireless networks, in particular multicell multiple-input multiple-output (MIMO) networks operating using [coordinated precoding][PracticalTDD].
+CoordinatedPrecoding.jl is a [Julia][julia] package for the simulation of wireless networks, in particular multicell multiple-input multiple-output (MIMO) networks operating using [coordinated precoding][PracticalTDD].

-The main purpose of the package is to provide an infrastructure for researchers to write their own simulation scripts, for example to try out new ideas for coordinated precoding.
+The main purpose of the package is to provide an infrastructure for researchers to write their own simulation scripts.
 In addition to this, the package contains some basic network/channel models (inspired by 3GPP and ITU-T) and some reference implementations of popular precoding methods.

 ## Overview